learn-co-students/nyc-web-080320/19-intro-to-the-dom/README.md

 - [ ] Use JS to add, remove, and edit DOM nodes

 ### The Document Object Model Overview

+What is the DOM?

+- Document - has to do with the structure of the HTML document
+- Object - turns HTML tags into DOM nodes
+- Model - presents this information as a tree structure

 > The DOM is the browser's programmatic representation of the web page (the HTML).
 This means we can manipulate the DOM using JavaScript to change what we see on the web page.

 - What is the DOM?